 The talk complements the current exhibition in the Kennel Club Art Gallery, Canine Trailblazers: Dogs in Exploration, a display of artwork, photography and other items of interest which celebrates some of the dogs involved in famous explorations over the last three centuries.
 The exhibition begins with Captain James Cook’s pioneering voyage, walks through the adventures of American explorers Lewis and Clark and takes a detour to the Heroic Age of Antarctic Exploration before landing with the canine cosmonauts of the Soviet Space Race.

 The special one-off event will be held at the Kennel Club in London from 11.30am and refreshments will be served upon arrival.
 Tickets cost £15, and Kennel Club members and associates can receive a discount.
 Places are limited so tickets must be booked in advance.
-To buy a ticket, please contact the art gallery at email@example.com or 020 7518 1064.
+To buy a ticket, please email the art gallery or 020 7518 1064.